hyperswine/hyperswine.github.io/docs/research/dynamic-design-theory.md

 Some specific things I dont really like:

 - `println` or `print` or `system.out.println`.
 They assume things like `stdin`, `stdout`, `stderr` which Im not fond of

+## Observation

+If you could reduce an embarrasingly parallel map or iteration to primitive... computations!
+You can do it even faster.
+You could then do things in an SIMD manner.
+Theres also other ways like struct of arrays.